 In our environments, such as tap and bottled waters, and in some foods that we eat such as sea salt, microplastics have been widely found.
-A Canadian study by Nathalie Tufenkji showed that a single plastic tea bag contains 11.6 billion microplastics and 3.1 billion nanoplastics.
+A Canadian study by Nathalie Tufenkji showed that a single plastic tea bag contains 11.6 billion microplastics and 3.1 billion nano plastics.
 This was for samples of water heated or steeped at 95 degrees Celsius for five minutes.
 In this study, the samples included four different commercial tea bags from Montreal shops and cafes.

 Uncut tea bags served as controls to check it wasn’t the cutting that was causing the leaching of microplastics.
 Particles released from the teabag packaging are several orders of magnitude higher than plastic loads previously reported in other foods.

 To illustrate, there are 0.005 micrograms of microplastics per gram of table salt versus 16 micrograms with just one cup of tea.
 A stark contrast indeed.
 See our recent blog on the similar aspect of baby wipes.

 To test for possible toxicity, Tufenkji’s and her colleagues exposed water fleas to contaminated water.
 Results included significant behavioural effects and developmental malformations although the particles did not kill the water fleas.

 In conclusion, the report concludes that it is still unclear with regard to potential health risks in humans.

 Laura Hernandez expresses surprise at the results when comparing released amounts with recorded studies on things like bottled water.
 She says the discrepancy could be in part due to the fact they focused on the tiniest of particles.
 Hernandez and her team did not disclose the particular tea brands used in their study.
 See our blog on microbeads and their impact on the environment.

 “There is really no need to package tea in plastic, which at the end of the day becomes single-use plastic,” she said. “[And] which is contributing to you not just ingesting plastic but to the environmental burden of plastic.”

 According to Hernandez, there is simply no need for tea producers to use plastic in their packaging because they have so many other options.
 The study also found that far fewer particles were released when the tea bag was steeped at room temperature for five minutes.

-What you need to know about Microplastics
+What you need to know about microplastics

-According to Wikipedia: Microplastics are very small pieces of plastic that pollute the environment.
+According to Wikipedia, microplastics are very small pieces of plastic that pollute the environment.
 Microplastics are not a specific kind of plastic, but rather any type of plastic fragment that is less than 5 mm in length according to the U.S. National Oceanic And Atmospheric Administration (NOAA).
 They enter natural ecosystems from a variety of sources, including cosmetics, clothing and industrial processes.

 Two classifications of microplastics currently exist.
 Primary microplastics are any plastic fragments or particles that are already 5.0 mm in size or less before entering the environment.

 According to the World Health Organization (WHO), microplastics in drinking water do not appear to pose a health risk at current levels.
 In its first-ever report on the issue, the WHO says microplastics do not appear to pose a health risk at current levels but adds that they need to research it more.

-Importance of Recycling: Can you recycle tea bags?
+Importance of recycling: can you recycle tea bags?

 Eventually, it will contribute to plastic pollution as not all of it can be broken down even when you put all your used tea bags in the food waste or compost heap.

 In other words, most bags use non-biodegradable polypropylene as sealants in their bags.
-The skeleton left behind however is non-biodegradable.
+The skeleton left behind, however, is non-biodegradable.